 Solid and regular light cables can, be often be mixed using the same illuminator.

-If you have pond, pool or water feature and want to add lighting to dress things up, check out fiber optic pool lighting to add a whole new look to you landscape water.
+If you have pond, swimming pool or water feature and want to add lighting to dress things up, check out fiber optic cool pool lighting to add a whole new look to you landscape water.